zypher-game/docs/content/blog/cocos-tg/index.md

 ![P2](P2.png)

-4.4.
+### 4.4 Rank page
 Add the UIRank.ts script to the rank page.
 After UIRank inherits from the UIView class, it can be managed through the uiManager.
 ```javascript
 Export default class UIRank extends UIView
 // Get leaderboard data